amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 #### Argument Encoding Bitmap (AEB)

 If a macro signature has one or more variadic parameters, then e-expressions invoking that macro will include an additional
 construct: the _Argument Encoding Bitmap (AEB)_.
-This is a little-endian byte sequence precedes the first serialized argument and indicates how each argument corresponding to a variadic parameter has been encoded.
+This little-endian byte sequence precedes the first serialized argument and indicates how each argument corresponding to a variadic parameter has been encoded.

 Each variadic parameter in the signature is assigned two bits in the AEB.
 This means that the reader can statically determine